AndrejBolecek/Homework/README.md

 # Homework

-//bugs, where product behaves differently as the specification says and which are coverd by automated tests
+//bugs, where product behaves differently as the specification says, will be covered by automated tests

-bug 001: Password is evaluated as weak anytime
+bug_001: Password is evaluated as weak anytime
 ===================================================
 Steps to reproduce:
 go to https://reverent-aryabhata-11cf33.netlify.app/